lmapii/practical-zephyr/04_practice/readme.md

 > **Note:** We're also disabling `uart0` and therefore the `/chosen` node for our console output - the boot banner `*** Booting Zephyr OS build v3.3.99-ncs1 ***` will no longer be output.

-After rebuilding and flashing the application, I can perform the same measurement again and I indeed get a very different result, as you can see in the below screenshot:
+After rebuilding and flashing the application, I can perform the same measurement again and I indeed got a very different result, as you can see in the below screenshot:

 ![Screenshot PPKII status=disabled](../assets/ppk-status-disabled.png?raw=true "PPKII status=disabled")

 Notice that the scale of the y-axis changed from *0 ..
 5 mA* to  *0 ..
 20 uA*, that's a factor 250 smaller!
 This is also visible in the MCU's current consumption in the sleep phase, which dropped from *550 uA* to an average of *7 uA*.

 It is quite convenient and easy enough to disable unused peripherals.
 If you think that power management is Zephyr is as simple as that, however, I'll have to disappoint you: This is really just a way to disable peripherals that are _not used at all_.
 If we'd, e.g., need the UART while the device is not in sleep mode, we're looking at an entirely different mechanism.
-We'll only scratch the surface of power management in Zephyr when we'll have a look at [pin control](#peripheral-pin-control-in-zephyr), but for details you'll need to dive into the [official documentation][zephyr-pm].
+We'll only scratch the surface of power management in Zephyr when we have a look at [pin control](#peripheral-pin-control-in-zephyr), but for details, you'll need to dive into the [official documentation][zephyr-pm].

-Comparing the memory usage of the build with and without optimized node status, we can also see a slight gain in the flash memory concumption:
+Comparing the memory usage of the build with and without optimized node status, we can also see a slight gain in the flash memory consumption:

 ```
 # west build with all nodes "okay"